-NOAA provides funding to Sea Grant institutions to increase the understanding, assessment, development, management, utilization, and conservation of the Nation's ocean, coastal, and Great Lakes resources by providing assistance to promote a strong educational base, responsive research and training activities, broad and prompt dissemination of knowledge and techniques, and multidisciplinary approaches to environmental problems, in accordance with 33 USC 1121(b).
-This opportunity is open to: any individual; any public or private corporation, partnership, or other association or entity (including any Sea Grant College, Sea Grant Institute, or other institution); or any State, political subdivision of a State, Tribal government or agency, or officer thereof.
+NOAA provides funding to Sea Grant to increase the understanding, assessment, development, management, utilization, and conservation of the Nation's ocean, coastal, and Great Lakes resources by providing assistance to promote a strong educational base, responsive research and training activities, broad and prompt dissemination of knowledge and techniques, and multidisciplinary approaches to environmental problems, in accordance with 33 USC 1121(b)..
 The U.S. has a goal to sustainably increase production in aquaculture systems (ocean, coastal, and Great Lakes), while increasing the economic resilience and nutritional security of communities across the country.
 Farming of finfish, shellfish, sea vegetables/algae, and other aquaculture provides great potential in the U.S. for increasing the supply of coastal, ocean and Great Lakes-sourced products while supporting and growing rural and coastal communities and economies.

-This competition ("FY2025 National Aquaculture Initiative: Strengthening U.S. Coastal, Marine, and Great Lakes Aquaculture Through Business Support," (NOFO number: NOAA-OAR-SG-2025-28975) focuses on enhancing research and programs with the overall goal of strengthening U.S. coastal, marine, and Great Lakes aguaculture via supporting the development of new aquaculture businesses, as well as enhancing existing aquaculture business output, efficiency, and profitability.
+This competition ("FY2025 Establishing and Supporting Partnerships with Minority Serving Institutions (MSIs) in Aquaculture: Regional Collaboratives - Sea Grant Programs Only," (NOFO number: NOAA-OAR-SG-2025-29019) focuses on enhancing research and programs with the overall goal of strengthening U.S. coastal, marine, and Great Lakes aquaculture via engagement and enhancement of partnerships between Sea Grant programs and MSIs, and the support of aquaculture activities and programs at MSIs.
 Strong applications will address program priorities described below and will integrate research and extension.

-Proposals are sought that will encompass broad, non-proprietary research to address topics and issues relevant to the support of new and existing aquaculture businesses and make that information available to the U.S. aquaculture community.
-Projects should be focused on supporting businesses that will be or are now involved with aquatic species currently being produced on a commercial scale in the U.S. Proposals are not being considered that involve new or emerging aquatic species, new or novel production methods, improving production of species, or restoration projects.
-Proposals will preferably include participation and involvement of Sea Grant extension personnel and industry stakeholders (contact information for Sea Grant Programs can be found at: https://seagrant.noaa.gov/About).
-If further assistance is needed in identifying Sea Grant extension personnel to partner with, please contact one of the Sea Grant Aquaculture Managers listed below.
+Proposals will preferably include participation and involvement of Sea Grant extension personnel and industry stakeholders.
 Principal investigators and/or project team members of proposals selected for funding will be required to participate in a National Sea Grant Aquaculture Symposium to be held at a future aquaculture meeting venue to share project results.